bombasticSlacks/Aspirant/Game/Injury.md

 ### Managing Injuries
 Aside from the trauma of being injured in the field there are also other immediate risks to a person who has been injured and they will need treatment to stay healthy or remain alive (depending on severity).

-When determining difficulty and negatives for any injuries you just count the injury that would give you the largest negative/penalty.
+When determining difficulty of [medicine](Skills#Medicine) skill tests and negatives for any injuries you just count the injury that would give you the largest negative/penalty.
 Multiple injuries don’t provide cumulative negatives.

 #### Stabilization
 Even if you aren’t trained in medicine as long as you have access to a trauma kit or first aid kit you may attempt to stabilize someone's injuries.
 This is a very basic test which means they are no longer bleeding, their burns have been covered, etc. This is a medicine test with a modifier of (0) and passing/failing this test will influence whether a person survives their injuries when they finish a mission.
 Whether or not you succeed on your stabilization test a person will no longer be bleeding to death.
 A stabilization test must take place within 10 minutes of receiving the injuries for a person to receive the bonuses of stabilization on later medical tests.